React Flow: Everything you need to know

 Performance optimization in React Flow

 As your React Flow diagram grows in complexity, you may notice slowdowns.
 This happens because every movement, connection, or update requires recalculations.
-However, optimizing performance ensures that even the most complex diagrams remain responsive.
+However, optimizing performance ensures that even the most complex and large diagrams remain responsive.

 Why does React Flow get slow?